rjuang/flstudio-arturia-keylab-mk2/README.md

 #### Global Controls
 - Song mode button will light up if FL Studio is in Song playback mode.
 Pressing the button will toggle between song and pattern playback.
 The LED is on when playback mode is Song.
-- Punch in button -- I have this linked to FL Studio's punch in handler.
-I haven no idea if it's implemented correctly.
-I haven't figured out what punch in function is.
+- Punch in button -- press this to set a begin selection marker.
+Light turns on when a start selection marker has been set.
-- Punch out button -- I have this linked to FL Studio's punch out handler.
-I have no idea if it's implemented correctly.
-I haven't figureed out what the punch out function is.
+- Punch out button -- press this to set the end selection marker.
+Light turns on when pressing this results in a selected range.
+Pressing this button a second time will unselect the selected range and also turn off the light.
 - Metro toggles the metronome.
 The LED lights up if the Metronome is enabled.
 Note that there is a visual metronome that will light up the 4x4 grid lights as well as the rewind/forward transport buttons on the keyboard.